SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

         entity-collisions {
             # If enabled, newly discovered entities/blocks will be added to this config with a default value.
             auto-populate=false
-            # Default max collisions used for all entities/blocks unless overidden.
+            # Default max collisions used for all entities/blocks unless overridden.
             defaults {
                 blocks=8
                 entities=8